web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 different assertions within many nested loops.
 Conversely, the severity would be low in a test which only iterated over a list of values in order to make the same assertions about each.
-Recognizing when the benefits outweigh the risks requires discretion, so once you understand then, you should use your best judgement.
+Recognizing when the benefits outweigh the risks requires discretion, so once you understand them, you should use your best judgement.

 *Example:* We can see this consideration in the very first step of the